 STRIPES 2015 / 16

-a series of paintings, that challenge historical
+an ensemble of paintings, that challenges historical

-and digital archives as sources of citation.
+and digital archives as sources of reference.

 a kind of battle between the analogue and the digital.